Client: Pacific Gas & Electric Company

 Pacific Gas and Electric Company is one of the largest combined natural gas and electric energy companies in the United States.
 Based in San Francisco, the company employs 24,000 people who deliver energy to 16 million California residents.

-PG&E’s Leadership and Employee Development group approached Designing Insights about providing customized workshops in design thinking as part of a new, company-wide leadership training program, Leading the Energy Network of Tomorrow.
+PG&E’s Leadership and Employee Development group approached Designing Insights about providing customized workshops in design thinking as part of a new, company-wide leadership training program.
 The program brought together cohorts of supervisors and managers through a blend of traditional classroom learning, business simulations, and workshops.

 We also underwent a rigorous certification process with the California Public Utilities Commission’s Supplier Diversity Program, and we are proud to be certified as a woman-owned business through the program.